Facial Recognition: What can possibly go wrong?

 Facial recognition technology is being challenged globally, especially in relation to security, privacy and how free it is from bias and prejudice.

 With the introduction in 2017 of the Face ID feature on the iPhone X, Apple brought face recognition technology to the forefront for many people.
-While the development of face recognition technology began in the 1960s, it is the increase in computing power and new device form factors, that has enabled the technology to gain more widespread adoption.
+While the development of face recognition technology began in the 1960s, it is the increase in computing power and new device form factors, that have enabled the technology to gain more widespread adoption.
 Facial recognition today is commonly used to unlock phones, open new digital bank accounts, and even used for identity proofing people at customs in airports.
-However it is this link between facial recognition technology and identity that is starting to raise concerns on the use of the technology in relation to security, bias and user privacy .
+However, it is this link between facial recognition technology and identity that is starting to raise concerns about the use of the technology in relation to security, bias and user privacy.

 Last but not least, it is challenging to do a privacy-first deployment of facial recognition technology in public spaces.
 Data collection shouldn't be a pre-requisite to use an essential service such as the metro.
 Users need to be able to control the data that is collected about them and ideally the data would only be collected after the user's explicit consent.